vercel/next.js/readme.md

 }
 ```

+Notice that to load data when the page loads, we use `getInitialProps` which is an [`async`](https://zeit.co/blog/async-and-await) static method.
+It can asynchronously fetch anything that resolves to a JavaScript plain `Object`, which populates `props`.

 We expect the return value of `getInitialProps` to resolve to a JavaScript plain `Object` which then populates the page's `props`.

 :information_source: _`getInitialProps` will execute on the server or the client&mdash;never both.
 For the initial page load it will be executed on the server only.
 When navigation to a different route using the [routing APIs](#routing-client-side) it will be executed on the client only._